sdelafond/mpd/README.md

 The contents of this entire git repository come without any warranty, to the extent permitted by applicable law.

+You will need to install python-mpd (from http://pypi.python.org/pypi/python-mpd/) to use this software.

 It was initially forked from http://github.com/Barrucadu/home.